axeldima10/axeldima10.github.io/content/en/pages/about.md

 As time evolved my interested for building production grade softwares show up.
 With both R and Python people can build useful applications but I found them not so popular in large companies.
 Python has a better appreciation for Machine Learning and scripting than R but in general they lack some features that languages such as Java, C#, C++ or Go have that is performance and scalability.

 That's why I decided to open up to C#.

+Ideally I'd like to work on a project which involves both Data and sofware development.
+A scenario I'll really appreciate is to build a solid web app with ASP.NET and Blazor that leverages Python's machine learning capabilities.

+You can find me on LinkedIn and Twitter.